 A joint venture is a strategic alliance where two or more people or companies agree to contribute goods, services and/or capital to a common commercial enterprise.

 Sounds like a partnership, doesn’t it?
-But legally, joint ventures and partnerships are not the same thing.
+But legally, joint ventures and partnerships are not the same thing (see Forms of Business Ownership and Comparison of Forms of Business Ownership in Canada).

 Joint Ventures versus Partnerships